YixunZG/v2/week11/hw/README.md

 4) Did your changes improve or degrade the model?
 How close did you get to a test run with 100% of the scores above 200?

 Answer: I improved the model by changing the density_first_layer and density_second_layer into 64.
+Not 100% of the scores are above 200, but the most of them are.

 5) Based on what you observed, what conclusions can you draw about the different parameters and their values?